 - General Stream

-CityU School of Law operates collaborative programmes with Europe-Asia Research Institute of Aix-Marseille University and University Paris 1 Panthéon-Sorbonne.
+CityU School of Law operates collaborative programmes with Europe-Asia Research Institute of Aix-Marseille University, University Paris 1 Panthéon-Sorbonne in France, and Université de Fribourg in Switzerland.
 Selected students will study at these partner universities and obtain one postgraduate degree from CityU and one from the partner university, where the designated study-loads at both institutions are successfully discharged.
-For further details, please visit http://www6.cityu.edu.hk/slw/academic/global_gateway.html.
+For further details, please visit:

 CityU School of Law also collaborates with the National Judges College and the Supreme People’s Court of the PRC to provide advanced legal education to Chinese judges.
 A number of Chinese judges are selected to study in the LLM programme at CityU.
-During their study at CityU, they will have an opportunity to undertake internships at Hong Kong courts.
+During their study at CityU, they will have an opportunity to undertake internships at Hong Kong courts and take part in an overseas study tour.

-CityU School of Law is home to the Centre for Chinese and Comparative Law, Hong Kong Centre for Maritime and Transportation Law and Centre for Judicial Education and Research.
+CityU School of Law is home to the Centre for Chinese and Comparative Law, Hong Kong Commercial and Maritime Law Centre, and Centre for Judicial Education and Research.
 Also the Asia Pacific Law Review, an internationally reputable peer-review law journal published by LexisNexis, has its editorial home in the School of Law.

 Local LLM students may concurrently apply for the LLM programme of the Renmin University of China (taught in Putonghua) which is offered through City University of Hong Kong.
 They will be exempt from a maximum of four courses of the Renmin University LLM programme should they have completed the designated City University LLM courses.